DuanZzz/MPF-ANN/README.md

 3. All investors shall obtain kind advices from professional financial consultants before making any decisions.
 Professional financial consultants should recommend products or decisions that suit your needs and objectives.
+4. The author is not licensed nor professional in the field hence the study are not professional
-4. The author's studies are not professional advice and may not be suitable for anyone except the author.
+advice and may not be suitable for anyone except the author.
 5. English version shall be used if any discrepencies exists between English and Chinese version.